Toruń Główny railway station

-Toruń Główny railway station (Toruń Main Station) is the most important railway station serving the city of Toruń, in the Kuyavian-Pomeranian Voivodeship, Poland.
+Toruń Główny (lit.
+'Toruń Main') is the main railway station of the city of Toruń, in the Kuyavian–Pomeranian Voivodeship, Poland.
 The station is located on the Poznań–Skandawa railway and Kutno–Piła railway.
-The train services are operated by PKP, Przewozy Regionalne and Arriva.
+Train services are operated by PKP Intercity, Polregio and Arriva RP.

-Since 14 October 14, 2014, Toruń Główny has the highest category A (annual number of passengers over 2 million people).
+Since 14 October 2014, Toruń Główny has the highest category A (annual number of passengers over 2 million people).

 History

 The station was opened in 1861, but the current building was built in 1874.
 In the past, Toruń Główny was named Toruń Przedmieście.

 Modernisation

 Renovation of the railway station began in April 2014 and lasted until November 2015.
 The following aspects were modernised and rebuilt: